 Learning points:

-• How films can be used in research studies and digital advertising
+• Learn strategies for how films can be used in research studies and digital campaigns to have larger impact.

-Amanda is aware that she stands on the shoulders of giants, and is a big believer in the power of mentorship and investing in the next generation of leaders.
-At the age of 19, Amanda was appointed to the board of the largest grassroots mental health nonprofit in the U.S., the National Alliance on Mental Illness (NAMI), making her the youngest board member in the organization's history.
-She also serves on Google's Mental Health Advisory Panel.
-These roles catapulted her into navigating the politics and pressures of organizational leadership and responsibility.
-Amanda shares her full circle journey from being a patient in the psychiatric hospital to becoming an active participant improving systems and content around mental health.
-She also shares her balance of leading and learning in both the startup and nonprofit space, as Amanda is also a co-founder of two new startups in the mental health field: The Giving Gallery and neuroTree.
-Amanda challenges people to lean into their passion, and get involved in local to national leadership opportunities around topics they care about.
+Pulling up a seat at the table is one thing, but when does the table need to be re-constructed?
+Amanda shares her full circle journey from being a patient in the psychiatric hospital to becoming an active leader and entrepreneur in mental health care.
+As a leader from a young age, Amanda is aware that she stands on the shoulders of giants, and is a big believer in the power of mentorship and investing in the next generation.
+At the age of 19, Amanda was appointed to the largest grassroots mental health nonprofit in the U.S., the National Alliance on Mental Illness (NAMI), making her the first and youngest board member in the organization's history.
+She also served on Google's Mental Health Advisory Panel.
+These roles catapulted her into navigating the politics and pressures of organizational leadership - while also exploring school, her LGBTQ identity, and work-life balance.
+Amanda challenges people to lean into their passion, get uncomfortable, and find their people.

 Learning points:

-Amanda designed and built her own custom van that she now lives in full time while working on the road.
+In this high-energy and fascinating talk, Amanda challenges people to think outside the box of how we live and work.
+In 2023, Amanda designed and built her own custom van that she lives in full time while she travels the country promoting mental health awareness.
 Now more than ever, traditional workplaces and lifestyles are being disrupted and challenged.
-The line between 'personal and business' is more blurred, and the playbook is being written in real-time.
-Amanda challenges audiences and workplaces to think differently about how they live and work - while also acknowledging issues of access, privilege, and equity.
-Amanda reflects on working remotely since 2014 after graduating from college, to now living an "off-the-grid" lifestyle while continuing to build her career.
-From navigating loneliness and mental health, to figuring out remote/mobile setups - everyone's path and journey is unique.
-In this presentation, Amanda shares insights working remotely, finding community, DIY and #vanlife culture, and statistics on the ever-changing remote/gig economy.
-Amanda challenges people to think outside the box of how we live and work.
+The line between 'personal and business' is blurred, and the playbook is being written in real-time.
+Amanda challenges audiences to think differently about their own work-life balances - while also acknowledging how access, privilege, and equity play into this.
+Amanda reflects on working remotely for over 10 years, to now living an "off-the-grid" lifestyle.
+From navigating loneliness and isolation, to figuring out home/mobile setups - everyone's path and journey is unique.

 Learning points: